encodeous/notes/computer-science/olympiads/computer-contest-level-3/Class 6/Class 6.md

 The maximal distance is the max of the 2 arrays at the index of the node.

-Finding the Diameter: Start from any node, and find the distance to that node.
-One of the diameter points is the largest distance.
+**Finding the Diameter:** Start from any node, find the maximal distance node.
+From that node, find the other maximal distance node.
+The 2 nodes are the diameter nodes.

+Diameter's property: the farthest node from any given node will be a diameter node.

+Things to notice

-(1) Starting from any node, to visit every node in the tree, and back you will visit 2*e edges.
+1. Starting from any node, to visit every node in the tree, and back you will visit 2*e edges.

-(2) Start from a specific node, visit every node once, and no need to return back to the start position, you will visit 2*e - (the longest distance from the start node).
+2. Start from a specific node, visit every node once, and no need to return back to the start position, you will visit 2*e - (the longest distance from the start node).

-(3) Start from any node visit every node once, and no need to return back, the minimum travel cost is 2*e - diameter.
+3. Start from any node visit every node once, and no need to return back, the minimum travel cost is 2*e - diameter.